The Borough of Chambersburg is a full service municipality organized under

-Borough maintains a staff of over 200 full and part time
+The Borough maintains a staff of around 300 full time, part time, and seasonal employees

-Street, Chambersburg's historic City Hall.
-The staff is
+100 South Second Street, Chambersburg's historic City Hall.
+Although, the Borough operates

 dedicated to serving your needs.